Valle de Bravo is a colonial village, founded in 1531 by Franciscans located 2 hours from Mexico City.

 The take-off from this paragliding site in Mexico is located near a radio transmitter, hence its name: la Torre (the tower), and overlooks the village.
 We land near the lake.
-The landing is called Santa Mariais the name of the nearby church (and by extension of the district).
+The landing is called Santa Maria.
+It is the name of the nearby church (and by extension of the district).

-You will have to go through some kind of red tape to take off from Monte Alto (the regional park where the take-off is located), which we are able to provide you.
+You will need to complete some formalities to take off from Monte Alto (the regional park where the take-off is located), which we are able to provide you.

-Finally, the park rangers will ask you to pay an access fee before taking off, just like any other visitor, similar to what happens in Pokhara (Nepal).
+Finally, the forest guards will ask you to pay an entry fee on site before taking off, as for any visitor, a bit like what happens in Pokhara (Nepal).

 This is the site that made Valle de Bravo famous, which has hosted the PWC (Paragliding World Cup) 6 times, proof of its enormous flying potential.
 It will also host the PWC superfinal in December 2022 !